noriod/resume/README.md

 ### Scheduling Application

-This application solved the problem of needing to schedule data extracts from Expeditors internal systems at varying intervals based on when customers needed reports.
+This application solved the problem of needing to schedule data extracts from Expeditors internal systems at varying intervals in order to send reports to customers.
+Employees log in and configure when reports should be generated.
+At the specified time the application performs service calls to the EDI application to generate the report.
+Failures are captured and reported on a dashboard within the application as well as via email.

-A custom front-end was written in AngularJS and Bootstrap to allow teams working on report creation to easily schedule reports.
-The back-end utilized the Quartz library to schedule the reports.
-Custom Jobs were implemented for invoking REST service calls to generate the reports.
+**Front end**: AngularJS, Bootstrap

-**Technologies Used:** Java, Spring Boot, Spring MVC, Spring Security, AngularJS, Bootstrap, MongoDB
+**Back end**: Java, Spring, Quartz (Scheduling library) **Database**: MongoDB

 ### Continuous Integration Implementation